 Here you will find answers to a lot of questions you might have regarding the event.
 If you have any other questions or concerns please contact us at firstname.lastname@example.org

 A wetsuit is mandatory in the Stockholm SwimRun.
-A ‘shorty’ wetsuit (short legs and arms) is acceptable during the race, but not a two-piece wetsuits or one that expose the shoulders.
+A ‘shorty’ wetsuit (short legs and arms) or two-piece wetsuit is acceptable during the race, but not one that expose the shoulders.
 The wetsuit must be appropriate for swimming in water of temperatures from 12 degrees.
 Other equipment that we recommend include:

 - Terrain shoes or running shoes that don’t absorb too much water